wdporter/acim/src/workbook/introduction/index.md

 :::

 8. Some of the ideas the workbook presents you will find hard to believe, and others may seem to be quite startling.
-²This does not matter.
+This does not matter.
-³You are merely asked to apply the ideas as you are directed to do.
+You are merely asked to apply the ideas as you are directed to do.
-⁴You are not asked to judge them at all.
+You are not asked to judge them at all.
-⁵You are asked only to use them.
+You are asked only to use them.
-⁶It is their use that will give them meaning to you, and will show you that they are true.
+It is their use that will give them meaning to you, and will show you that they are true.

 ::: details Expanded

 Some of the ideas the workbook presents you will find hard to believe, and others [ideas] may seem to be quite startling.
-²This [being incredulous or startled] does not matter.
+This [being incredulous or startled] does not matter.
-³You are merely asked to apply the ideas as you are directed to do [apply the ideas].
+You are merely asked to apply the ideas as you are directed to do [apply the ideas].
-⁴You are not asked to judge them [the ideas] at all.
+You are not asked to judge them [the ideas] at all.
-⁵You are asked only to use them [the ideas].
+You are asked only to use them [the ideas].
-⁶It is their [the ideas’] use that will give them [the ideas] meaning to you, and [the use of the ideas] will show you that they [the ideas] are true.
+It is their [the ideas’] use that will give them [the ideas] meaning to you, and [the use of the ideas] will show you that they [the ideas] are true.

 :::

 ::: details Substituted

 Some of the ideas the workbook presents you will find hard to believe, and other ideas may seem to be quite startling.
-²Being incredulous or startled does not matter.
+Being incredulous or startled does not matter.
-³You are merely asked to apply the ideas as you are directed to apply the ideas.
+You are merely asked to apply the ideas as you are directed to apply the ideas.
-⁴You are not asked to judge the ideas at all.
+You are not asked to judge the ideas at all.
-⁵You are asked only to use the ideas.
+You are asked only to use the ideas.
-⁶It is the ideas’ use that will give the ideas meaning to you, and the use of the ideas will show you that the ideas are true.
+It is the ideas’ use that will give the ideas meaning to you, and the use of the ideas will show you that the ideas are true.

 :::